ICRAR/daliuge/docs/managers.rst

  POST   /api/sessions/<sessionId>/graph/append

-The interface indicate the object with which one is currently interacting, which should be self-explanatory.
-GET methods are queries performed on the corresponding object.
-POST methods send data to a manager to create new objects or to perform an action.
-DELETE methods delete objects from the manager.
+The interface indicate the object with which one is currently interacting, which should be self-explanatory. ``GET`` methods are queries performed on the corresponding object. ``POST`` methods send data to a manager to create new objects or to perform an action. ``DELETE`` methods delete objects from the manager.

+Of particular attention is the ``POST /api/sessions/<sessionId>/graph/append`` method used to feed a manager with a physical graph.
+The content of such request is a JSON list of objects, where each object contains a full description of a DROP to be created by the manager.

 Clients
 ^^^^^^^